BrentPease1/pease-lab/content/authors/kelseedodd/_index.md

 highlight_name: false
 ---

-Elaine is a master’s student studying nightjars in Southern Illinois.
-Her project will use passive acoustic monitoring to investigate nocturnal bird species like the Eastern Whip-poor-will and the Chuck-will's-widow.
-In her free time, she loves to backpack, paddleboard, and cultivate orchids.
+Kelsee Dodd is an undergraduate student studying black bear ecology.
+Her project uses a [iNaturalist](https://www.inaturalist.org/) to study the spatial patterns of American black bear coat colors.
+Kelsee also contributes to our Sounds of Nature project.
+In her free time, she loves to do wildlife photography and hike.
+Kelsee joined our lab through the Southern Illinois University Bridges to Baccalaureate program - an NIH funded project supporting science research training and professional development for underserved community college students.
+To learn more about the SI Bridges program, visit their [website](https://sibridges.siu.edu/).